diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 of concern.
 I could also connect to the database for further optimization as opposed to the choice of data structure utilized.

+> Q:  it should trigger the events closest to client birthday (assume any birthdate of your choice)

+A:

 -----------------
 :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: :wavy_dash: